 - Attendance plays a vital role in student performance.
-The average daily attendance percentage at Whitley Central Intermediate School for 2019-2020 school year was 94.67%.
+The average daily attendance percentage at WCIS for 2019-2020 school year was 94.67%.
+Attendance plays a vital role in student performance.
+The average daily attendance percentage at WCP for the 2019-2020 school year was 92.3%.
 Classroom teachers and administrators offer recognition and incentives for maintaining high attendance.
 Our teachers/paraprofessionals make personalized phone calls daily to each student who is absent.
 These contacts allow teachers to communicate with parents/guardians regarding assignments, lessons, projects, etc. Teachers gather and organize 'make-up' work for students and parents.
-These interactions often times bridge the instructional gap accompanied with absences.
+These interactions often bridge the instructional gap accompanied with absences.
 Additionally, the District's DPP and our school's Family Resource personnel make home visits to students with attendance concerns.

 - Counseling services are offered daily to meet student needs.
 Teachers, administrators, and often parents refer a child to receive counseling services on site.
 Our school's counselors offer after school and summer programs to support identified/referred students.
 Within these programs they provide character education on topics such as: goal setting, consequences, decision making, anti-drug, anti-bullying, relationship building, and improving self-esteem.
-Our counselors have served an average of 127 students for the 2019-2020 school year.
+The WCP counselor served 50 students last year.
+The WCIS counselors served 127 students in 2019-20.